Patrick Mutombo: Coaching career

 In 2011, Mutombo joined the Denver Nuggets as player development coordinator.
 In 2012, he was promoted to assistant coach.

 On October 7, 2015, he was hired by the Austin Spurs of the NBA Development League as an assistant coach.

 Mutombo joined the Toronto Raptors as an assistant in the 2016–17 NBA season.
 Mutumbo won his first championship when the Raptors defeated the Golden State Warriors in the 2019 NBA Finals.

 On December 4, 2020, Mutombo became the head coach of the Toronto Raptors NBA G League affiliate, the Raptors 905.
-During his tenure as head coach, several future NBA players spent time with the Raptors 905, including champion players Pascal Siakam, Norman Powell, Gary Payton II, and Chris Boucher.
+During his tenure as head coach, several future NBA players spent time with the Raptors 905, including championship player Gary Payton II.

 After several years as head coach of the Raptors 905, the Phoenix Suns hired Mutombo as an assistant coach on June 28, 2022.
 Mutombo's coaching position for the Raptors 905 was later taken by former Toronto Raptors assistant coach Eric Khoury.